Jameskmonger/creature-chess/README.md

 ### Environment variables

-Create a `.env.dev` file in the project root to store environment variables.
+Create a `.env` file in the project root to store environment variables.

 The contents should be like so: